elyday/SAMP-vehiclenamearray/README.md

 SAMP Vehicle Name Array
 =====================

-An SAMP Vehicle Array
+A SAMP Vehicle Array

-I have published with this repository an SAMP Vehicle Name Array.
-You can use this array with the following Command in PHP:
-$VehicleName[MODELID - 400];
+I've written a SAMP-Vehicle-Name Array for this repository.
+You can use it with the following format in PHP: $VehicleName[MODELID - 400];
 You must change MODELID with your Modelid Function.

 Thanks for using ;)